luistripa/brutus-python-interface/docs/source/installation.rst

 Step 2 - Update the CMake configuration
 ---------------------------------------

 The next step is to update the CMake configuration to point to the MPFR and GMP libraries, which will have to be built with and linked to the project.

-Firstly, you have to find the paths to the MPFR and GMP libraries, which can be done with the following commands:
+Firstly, you have to find the paths to the MPFR and GMP libraries and update the `lib_paths.cmake` file with the corresponding paths.
+This is done differently depending on your operating system:

 **For MacOS using Homebrew**: